 Sponsors must also ensure compliance with the relevant guidelines as to good clinical practice7 and safety monitoring and reporting,8 and ensure that the use of personal information complies with the Privacy Act 1988.

-The CTX Scheme is an approval process.
+The CTA Scheme is an approval process.
 The sponsor submits an application, including proposed guidelines for use, to the TGA.
 The trial may not commence until written advice is received from the TGA and approval obtained from an HREC and the institution at which the trial will be conducted.
 Any number of clinical trials can be conducted without further assessment by the TGA, provided that the use of the product falls within the approved guidelines for use and notification is given to the TGA of each trial conducted.

 The CTN Scheme is a notification scheme.
 All material relating to the proposed trial is submitted directly to the HREC, which is responsible for reviewing the scientific validity of the trial design, the balance of risk versus harm of the therapeutic good, and the ethical acceptability of the trial and approval of the trial protocol.
 The institution at which the trial will be conducted gives the final approval.
 The TGA does not evaluate any data relating to the trial.

-Studies in which products already entered in the ARTG are used within the conditions of their marketing approval are not subject to CTN or CTX requirements but still need to be approved by an HREC.
+Studies in which products already entered in the ARTG are used within the conditions of their marketing approval are not subject to CTN or CTA requirements but still need to be approved by an HREC.

 iv Named-patient and compassionate use procedures

 The TG Act provides mechanisms that allow individuals to gain limited access to UTGs (defined in Section II.iii).
 Any UTG can potentially be obtained via these mechanisms, with the exception of drugs of abuse where the manufacture, possession, sale or use is prohibited by law or where other customs controls apply.
 Generally, the Commonwealth government does not subsidise the cost of UTGs.

 The Special Access Scheme (SAS) provides three pathways for access to UTGs: